 If you are choosing LED downlights, one thing you need to be mindful of is that not all LEDs are dimmable, and not all dimmers work with LED.
 Dimmable downlights offer the benefit of changing the room for ambience, when moving from task lighting.
 This can create a more intimate and relaxing feeling.

 If you wish to dim your LED downlights, you’re going to need to buy dimmable LED downlights, and you’ll need to use a trailing edge dimmer.
-Dimmable LEDs can be more expensive than non-dimmable LEDs, and trailing edge dimmers are more expensive than leading edge, but if you wish to take advantage of the benefits of LED, and require a dimmable light, you will need to be prepared to spend a little more.
+Dimmable LEDs can be more expensive than non-dimmable LEDs, and trailing edge dimmers are more expensive than leading edge.
+Consequently, if you wish to take advantage of the benefits of LED, and require a dimmable light, you will need to spend a little more.